rjones-lf/iroha/docs/source/guides/libraries/swift_ios.rst

 Instruction
 ^^^^^^^^^^^

-1. Open the terminal and go to the folder where You want to install all artifacts:
+1. Open the terminal and go to the folder where you want to install all artifacts:

   .. code-block:: bash